Skip Navigation Website Accessibility

 Our hours will remain Tuesday - Friday from 9:30 am to 5:30 on mountain time.
 Look at our website calendar to see when we are open on Saturday.
 We will stay late if you give us a call.
 We also will be open by appointment if it works out.
 Just give us a call if you would like us to be open.
 We aren't at the shop usually during off hours so you will have to make an appointment early.

 The Stash Bag Customer Reward program will remain the same also.
 You must bring your bag and purchase at least $25 of regular priced items to receive your stash cash.
 You can use your stash cash on anything but in order to receive more, you need to bring your bag.
 That's the only two rules - bring your bag and spend $25+ on regular price items to get more stash cash.
-You can use your Stash Cash bag or Your Stash Warrier bag (you get a warrier bag when you attend a retreat).
-When you bring your Stash Warrier Bag, you will receive an additional free gift!
+You can use your Stash Cash bag or Your Stash Warrior bag (you get a warrior bag when you attend a retreat).
+When you bring your Stash Warrior Bag, you will receive an additional free gift!
 If you forgot your bag and lost it, you may purchase a new one for $10.

 We are an AccuQuilt dealer and we will match the prices that are shown on their website plus we offer other incentives like stash cash.
-New Dies are the 16" Qube with corners and angles, a new 2.5" strip die, BOB.

 Every Wednesday at 9:15 am - FB Live at 9:15 am on Wednesdays.
 It is a less then a 10 minute video on what is new and what is happening! https://www.facebook.com/stashsuzys is the address on Facebook .
 We feature about 10 - 12 items each week.
 They will be listed in a special category called Weekly Specials and New Items under Shop Now.
 We will list the new items that were shown on our FB Live plus 3 - 6 items that are deeply discounted for one week only or until they are gone.
 We are also doing a prize drawing each week.
 Watch the video, share it please (helps get the word out about our shop) and respond in the comments the item you liked the best.

-We are excited to offer Long Arm Quilting Services.
+LONG ARM QUILTING SERVICES We are excited to offer Long Arm Quilting Services.
 Cost will be 2¢ a square inch for most edge to edge computer quilting.
 Add on Services will be Sew together backing - $5/seam, Binding - 10¢-20¢ inch, Pressing Back or Top - $10, We still have a list of long arm quilters if you are interested in them or want custom quilting done.
 We are accepting quilts as your bring them in.
 When you bring your quilt in, we will measure it and have you answer a few questions about quilt design, thread color ect. and give you a date that we hope to have it finished by.
-We will try our best to get them done in a timely manner but it may take a tad longer because of Suzy being gone.

-Retreats will be on a first come, first deposit, first saved basis.
+RETREATS Retreats will be on a first come, first deposit, first saved basis.
 Registration policy is a $50 nonrefundable deposit to save your spot.
 The retreats will only be held if we have a minimum of 10 quilters including people who attend that are not staying.

 You can register for any or all the retreats with a phone call - you can send a check for the deposit or give us a card number over the phone.
 Any questions please call.